srobo/docs/kit/wifi.md

 R.print_wifi_details()
 ~~~~

-Note that, because the information for your robot's WiFi network is stored inside the robot.zip,
-the WiFi network will disappear when you unplug the USB memory stick.
-It will reappear a few moments
-after you plug the USB memory stick into your robot.

-If you are having any problems connecting to your robot, just head on over to support forum channel in Discord
+If you are having any problems connecting to your robot, just head on over to the Discord
 and ask for help.

 Using the robot interface